 Blogging Assignment –

 Create a blog post(s) about a fictional character that communicates him/herself through blogging and the use of Internet tools.
 The character can be a representative for something that has meaning to you.
 (Yes, there can be more than more one thing.)
 Describe the character.
 What is he or she like?
 Kind hearted and compassionate?
 Mean and unsure?
 Happy and Sallow?
 A Lover?
 A Fighter?
 Get Descriptive and paint us a picture.
 What does a snippet of their day look like?
 You will surely need to create visuals for this illustration!
-Wally Sutton was passionate about Computer Hardware, Spirituality & Digital Art, Creativity & Animation.
+Wally Sutton was passionate about Computer Hardware, Spirituality, Digital Art, Creativity & Animation.
 He took a few creative “selfies” and created a series of animated portraits for this blog post.
 Sky is the limit.
-Feel free to use/reference this blog post as a visual example for content, structure and inspiration.
-Your First post will be used as result produced, we will make assessments and grow from the first iteration.
+Feel free to use and reference this blog post as a visual example for content, structure and inspiration.
+Your first post will be used as a result produced, we will make assessments and grow from the first iteration.

 Submit your work in the method that you prefer.
 Hmmm, you will have to make a decision about this.
-Are you publishing to your own blog or social media platform?
-Send me the URL and I will post it here.
+Are you publishing to your own website, blog or social media platform?
+Send me the URL and I will re-post it here.